pmerrill/PebbleMVC/README.md

 # PebbleMVC
 A lightweight object oriented PHP MVC.
 The core code is based on the MVC created in [Brad Traversy's Udemy course](https://www.udemy.com/course/object-oriented-php-mvc/).
+I highly recommend enrolling if you are new to PHP OOP, or want to get a better understanding how the core components of this repository were put together.
 <br/>

 I'm tinkering with this and plan to build it out.
 A more detaild explanation of how this works will be added a little later.